_geoffroy's%20cat.jpg)

 The Geoffroy’s cat is included in the genus Leopardus.
 There is no genetic evidence of different subspecies recorded.

 The Geoffroy’s cat is a relatively small cat, about the size of a large house cat.
 Its coat colour and size vary.
-Individuals from the eastern part of its distribution (Brazil, Uruguay and East Argentina) seem to be the larger than those from the Northwest (Bolivia and Northwest Argentina).
+Individuals from the eastern part of its distribution (Brazil, Uruguay and East Argentina) seem to be larger than those from the Northwest (Bolivia and Northwest Argentina).
 The fur ranges from grey to tawny with small regular spots which tend to form bands on the limbs, and its belly is white.
 The two dark teardrop streaks on the cheeks, the small triangular dark under eye patches, as well as the absence of rosettes, are particular markings of the Geoffroy’s cat.
 The crown and neck are marked with several dark longitudinal lines and the back of the ears are black with a central white spot.
 The Geoffroy’s cat’s tail is shorter than that of other small cat species and its head is slightly flattened.
 Melanistic forms appear to be fairly common and are most often recorded in forested or wetland areas.
 The factors determining the fur colouration of the Geoffroy’s cat (painted or melanistic) are unknown, although humidity has been suggested as a potentially important factor.

 Hybridisation between the Geoffroy’s cat and the Southern tiger cat (Leopardus guttulus) takes place in a zone in southern Brazil where the ranges of both species overlap.